A product user guide or manual can mean a great customer experience and a terrible one.

 What is a user guide?

 A user guide or product guide is an instructional material that accompanies your product, service or system to the end users and helps them use it.
-It is also known as a user manual, product manual or instruction manual.
+It is also known as a user manual, product manual or instruction manual (see some instruction manual examples here).

 The goal of a user guide is process documentation to help end users better understand your product/service with step-by-step user instructions (or assembly for physical products).
 A user guides technical documents cover detailed information about a product's operations, functionalities standards and guidelines, troubleshooting and more.
 As such, it's the first document the user reaches before contacting your customer care.
 It also helps in new staff onboarding and training.